operatortwo/DailyUserControls/README.md

 ![SidePanel](https://user-images.githubusercontent.com/88147904/236564981-e5dd04d4-f29e-4a35-98a6-0283e260c5d0.PNG)
 A panel on the left side of the window which can contain SidePanelButtons, each associated with a tool window.
 There are no docking or other functions.
 Such projects can be found by lookin for *wpf avalondock*.

 ##
+#### TabControlExpander

+A combination of TabControl and Expander.
+Since it wasn't possible to have named TabItem's
+(such as x:Name="Tab 1") in a UserControl, this control was created as a CustomControl.
+The basic function is inspired by the Ribbon Control: TabItems can be filled with controls and, if desired, the height of the TabControl can be reduced to the height of the header.
+It is necessary to set a fixed height like: Height="150" and currently only TabStripPlacement TOP can be used.

+##
 ### Notes